 Step 7.
 Review and Revise

 At this point, you’ve got a solid plan for what to say, when, and how.
 Let’s now make sure that your project goes perfectly.
 Rebranding is a big deal, so you don’t want to make any errors.
 In your review, make sure the calendar you have made is realistic so you can stay on track.
 Ensure that all your internal and external audiences are informed and that every place your brand appears is documented.
 This will ensure that everything will be updated on the launch date.

 - Promote your launch.
 Don’t be afraid to post more than once about the launch.
 Hint that you have big news before revealing that a rebranding launch is coming up.

 - Stick to your calendar.
-Changing your social media profile image to your new logo before your announcement will just confuse your audience.
+Changing your social media profile image to your new logo before your announcement will confuse your audience.
 They may even unfollow you because of it!
-Make sure to stick to your well thought out calendar so that you don’t confuse people.
+Make sure to stick to your well-thought-out calendar so that you don’t confuse people.
 If you are tempted to tweak some rebranded material, don’t do it!
-Instead, tell your audience that you are so excited about your big announcement.
+Instead, tell your audience you are excited about your big announcement.

-Launching a rebranding campaign is an exciting, but scary, task.
+Launching a rebranding campaign is an exciting but scary task.
 As fun as it is to give your company a makeover, rebranding is a huge deal.
 To make sure that everything goes smoothly, plan, plan, plan!
-By following these 7 steps you will seamlessly launch your rebrand.
+By following these seven steps, you will seamlessly launch your rebrand.

 Thinking about rebranding?
 Reach out to us to decide if it’s the right call.
 If so, we can help you flawlessly execute your relaunch.
 Just click the button below to sign up for a 30-minute complimentary digital strategy session.